irods/irods/docs/manual/rule_engine.md

 The Rule Engine, which keeps track of state and interprets both system-defined rules and user-defined rules, is a critical component of the iRODS system.
 Rules are definitions of actions that are to be performed by the server.
 These actions are defined in terms of microservices and other actions.
 The iRODS built-in Rule Engine interprets the rules and calls the appropriate microservices.

-## File Locking

-A race condition occurs when two processes simultaneously try to change the same data.
-The outcome of a race condition is unpredictable since both threads are "racing" to update the data.
-To allow iRODS users to control such events, the iCommands `iput`, `iget`, and `irepl` each have both --wlock and --rlock options to lock the Data Objects during these operations.
-An irodsServer thread then purges unused locked files every 2 hours.

 ## Delay execution

 Rules can be run in two modes - immediate execution or delayed execution.
 Most of the actions and microservices executed by the rule engine are executed immediately, however, some actions are better suited to be placed in a queue and executed later.
 The actions and microservices which are to be executed in delay mode can be queued with the `delay` microservice.
 Typically, delayed actions and microservices are resource-heavy, time-intensive processes, better suited to being carried out without having the user wait for their completion.
 These delayed processes can also be used for cleanup and general maintenance of the iRODS system, like the cron in UNIX.